-Several years ago Indian Link featured Kynsléy Nazareth, a young Indian Catholic couch surfing around the world.
-Nazareth never had any plans to write a book and his writing had been restricted to his blog.
-Until now.
+Several years ago Indian Link featured Kynsléy Nazareth, a young Indian Australian couch surfing across the world and blogging about it.

-Brought up as a Goan-Mumbai Catholic boy in Western India, Nazareth admits, “I always felt like a fish out of water.
-Mainstream Indian cultures were a radical departure from what I saw and experienced in our Goan-Mumbai Catholic community.”
+Brought up as a Goan-Mumbai Catholic boy in western India, Nazareth admits he felt like a fish out of water.
+Mainstream Indian cultures were a radical departure from what he saw and experienced in his Goan-Mumbai Catholic community.

 “I found many similarities between the Goan-Mumbai Catholic customs and the Portuguese.
-I also made many interesting discoveries regarding our Portuguese last names, and drew conclusions as to why the Goan-Mumbai Catholic community was different and essentially a parallel world to mainstream India.”
+I also made many interesting discoveries regarding our culture, and drew conclusions as to why the Goan-Mumbai Catholic community was different and essentially a parallel world to mainstream India.”

-Nazareth’s What Lies Beyond canvasses all the fascinating and curious things of the world that you never knew even existed, all while travelling rough.
+Nazareth’s What Lies Beyond canvasses other fascinating and curious bits of information about the world and the people that live in it, all while travelling rough.

 He discovers a place where people meet with the intention of feeling sad together, even when there is no reason for their sadness.
 He even attends a wedding event where the bride is not present.